-Cash flow analysis is particularly important for startup businesses or businesses undergoing rapid expansion where increasing capital expenditures, higher labor costs, purchases of new equipment, and increased inventory require large cash outflows, while at the same time sales are in a grow phase and cash inflows tend to lag (see 8 Sources of Business Start Up Money and How to Get a Small Business Loan).
+Cash flow analysis is particularly important for startup businesses, or businesses that are undergoing rapid expansion where increasing capital expenditures, higher labor costs, purchases of new equipment, and increased inventory require large cash outflows at the same time sales are in a growth phase and cash inflows tend to lag.

-Keeping track of cash flow is also important for seasonal businesses such as retailers who do most of their business at holiday times or weather-dependent businesses such as landscaping or construction.
+Keeping track of cash flow is also important for seasonal businesses, such as retailers who do most of their business at holiday times, and weather-dependent businesses, such as landscaping or construction enterprises.

 Solving Cash Flow Problems

-Simple yearly, quarterly, and monthly cash flow statements/budgets can demonstrate existing or potential cash flow problems.
-As demonstrated in the following cash flow statements for a fictitious landscaping business, seasonal drop off in revenue can result in negative cash flow:
+Simple yearly, quarterly, and monthly cash flow statements and budgets can demonstrate existing or potential cash flow problems.
+A seasonal drop-off in revenue can result in negative cash flow, as demonstrated in the following statements for a fictitious landscaping business: